-The African American Studies minor provides an introduction to the study of African Americans and African-descended peoples worldwide.
-Given the world-shaping impact of slavery and colonialism, the minor is focused also on the cultural and intellectual products produced by Black peoples globally.
+The African American & Black Diaspora Studies major and minor provide an introduction to the study of African Americans and African-descended peoples worldwide.
+Given the world-shaping impact of slavery and colonialism, the major is focused also on the cultural and intellectual products produced by Black peoples globally.
 Courses are designed to make students aware of a myriad of approaches to this material as well as a wide range of cultural products and social and historical experiences.
-We are, however, ultimately geared towards a balance between critical thinking and practical applications.
-Our goal is to prepare students to be leaders in a world increasingly complicated by issues such as race, culture, gender and immigration as they intersect with the experiences of Black peoples.
+We are, however, ultimately geared towards a balance between critical thinking and practical applications as our goal is to prepare students to be leaders in a world increasingly complicated by issues such as race, culture, gender and immigration as they intersect with the experiences of Black peoples.